makidoll/stable-diffusion-ui/README.md

 -   Cache preview images with Flask to reduce bandwidth
 -   Use waitress with Flask- https://flask.palletsprojects.com/en/2.2.x/deploying/waitress/
--   Send/stream only necessary progress data, then merge state in UI to reduce bandwidth
 -   Make gifs for the readme
 -   Label changes in custom stable diffusion pipeline
 -   Env var for fp16
 -   Stop safety checkers from loading

 ## Installation (for Docker and Linux)